Estonian Auditors’ Association

 The Auditors Activities Act specifies the basis of auditing as international standards (IAASB standards).
 The Auditors Activities Oversight Council has legal responsibility for auditing standard-setting in Estonia.
 However, for any regulation to have legal effect in Estonia it must be translated into Estonian.

-In 2016, the Estonian Auditors’ Association (EAA) was delegated the responsibility of standards’ translation and the association has translated all ISA that are applicable for audits on or after December 15, 2019.
+In 2016, the Estonian Association of Auditors (EAA) was delegated the responsibility of standards’ translation.
+The association has an annual screening process of IAASB pronouncements and has developed a process for timely translations of standards.
+EAA has translated all ISA that are applicable for audits on or after December 15, 2021 (i.e., the 2020 ISA).

-To further implementation, EAA provides members with the translated standards on its website along with examples of auditor reporting and other guidance.
-It also works to ensure inclusion of changes and developments to the ISA in the sworn auditors examination and initial professional development program.
+To further implementation, EAA’s Methodology Committee provides members with the latest standards on its website along with guides and examples of best practice.
+It also works to ensure inclusion of changes and developments to the ISA in the auditors’ final examination and initial professional development program.
 Additionally, as the entity responsible for provision of continuing professional development (CPD), the EAA strives to update CPD programs and seminars appropriately to embody standards’ updates and address any emerging themes / issues.

 SMO 4: Code of Ethics for Professional Accountants

-In addition to supporting translations and monitoring amendments, the EAA reports that it conducts trainings on the Code of Ethics and has incorporated these into its formal CPD program, other seminars, and will issue written communications as needed in regards to ethic topics.
+In addition to supporting translations and monitoring amendments, the EAA reports that it conducts trainings on the Code of Ethics and has incorporated these into its formal CPD program, other seminars, and will issue written communications as needed regarding ethic topics.

 SMO 5: International Public Sector Accounting Standards